tianweiy/MVP/README.md

 python virtual_gen.py --info_path data/nuScenes/infos_train_10sweeps_withvelo_filter_True.pkl  MODEL.WEIGHTS centernet2_checkpoint.pth
 ```

 You will need about 80GB space and the whole process will take 10 to 20 hours using a single GPU.
-You can also download the precomputed virtual points from [here](https://drive.google.com/file/d/1ntCs6xajR7bT6cgd-fQCuKkoVOIx2oju/view?usp=sharing).

 #### Create Data